By Mike Diago and Kathryn Walsh

 Male says of Athens, “It has a limited housing stock and anything there gets snapped up quickly.
 Athens is always desirable.
 Previously, it was a sleepy bywater.
 Now it is becoming the next Sag Harbor.
 It has a hotel, a couple of restaurants, and a wine shop.”

-Germantown sits near the border of Dutchess and Columbia counties.
+Germantown sits near the border of Dutchess and Columbia counties and is also one of the best places to live in the Hudson Valley.
 Historically, it is a farming community founded by Palatine German immigrants.
 The rolling farmland and farmhouses surround a central village with an updated old grocer, Otto’s, where you can get a breakfast sandwich on site and then pick up local produce and specialty groceries like Roberta’s frozen pizzas or Black Seed bagels.
 Around the corner, Gaskins, the buzzing upscale tavern on a corner of the main street, makes you feel right at home.
 When people come to Germantown, they tend to stay, so watch closely and have your ducks in a row to snag a property there.
 It won’t be easy.
 Median home sale prices there were $340,000, though the few properties available right now are closer to $500,000.

 Both Male and DiMauro think that nearby Philmont is an under-the-radar town that deserves a second look.
 Male says, “There are some beautiful houses there.
 It was built as a mill town.
 Most houses tend to be smaller and similar in style.
 There is a little bit more housing stock there.
 There is a lake in the middle of the village, a couple of good restaurants — Local 111 is in a converted garage with an excellent chef, Josephine Proul; the old hotel has been revived.
 It’s near Hawthorne Valley School, it’s near the Taconic Parkway, and it’s less than 15 minutes to Hudson where you have Amtrak.”